MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/attach-skills.md

 ---
 title: "Attach skill to an incoming conversation | MicrosoftDocs"
 description: "Learn about how to attach skills to an incoming conversation in Omnichannel for Customer Service app."
-keywords: ""
 author: kabala123
 ms.author: kabala
 manager: shujoshi
-applies_to:
 ms.date: 10/15/2019
+ms.service:
-ms.service: dynamics-365-customerservice
+  - dynamics-365-customerservice
 ms.topic: article
-ms.assetid: 44298261-18A8-438C-923A-4BB4D18406F9
-ms.custom:
 ---

 # Preview: Attach skills to conversation